brandonbaraban/SimpleTodo/README.md

 # Project 1 - SimpleTodo

-SimpleTodo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**SimpleTodo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Brandon Baraban**

-Time spent: **1.5**
+Time spent: **1.5** hours spent in total

 ## User stories